theryangeary/choose/readme.md

     -o, --output-field-separator <output-field-separator>    Specify output field separator

 ARGS:
-    <choice>...
+    <choices>...
 Fields to print.
-Either x, x:, :y, or x:y, where x and y are integers, colons indicate a range,
+Either a, a:b, a..b, or a..=b, where a and b are integers.
+The beginning or end
-                   and an empty field on either side of the colon continues to the beginning or end of the line.
+                    of a range can be omitted, resulting in including the beginning or end of the line, respectively. a:b is inclusive of b (unless overridden by -x). a..b is exclusive of b and a..=b is inclusive of b
 ```

 ### Examples